-- Assist in the management, development, and implementation of goals, objectives, policies, and priorities for the Code Enforcement Department; recommends, within Departmental policy, appropriate service and staffing levels; recommends and administers policies and procedures. - Plans, manages, and oversees the daily functions, operations, and activities of the Code Enforcement Department. - Assists in development and standardization of procedures and methods to improve the efficiency and effectiveness of Code Enforcement programs; monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; assesses and monitors workload, administrative, and support systems, and internal reporting relationships. - Manages and coordinates the work plan for the assigned staff; meets with staff to identify and resolve problems; ensures coverage of staff for all shifts and assignments; assigns work activities, projects, and programs; monitors work flow; reviews and evaluates service delivery, methods, and procedures. - Trains, motivates, and evaluates assigned personnel; provides or coordinates staff training; works with employees to correct deficiencies; implements discipline and termination procedures. - Responds to public inquiries and complaints and assists with resolutions and alternative recommendations.
+- Assist in the management, development, and implementation of goals, objectives, policies, and priorities for the Department; recommends, within Departmental policy, appropriate service and staffing levels; recommends and administers policies and procedures. - Plans, manages, and oversees the daily functions, operations, and activities of the Wastewater and Street Maintenance Divisions. - Assists in development and standardization of procedures and methods to improve the efficiency and effectiveness of Wastewater and Street Maintenance programs; monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; assesses and monitors workload, administrative, and support systems, and internal reporting relationships. - Manages and coordinates the work plan for the assigned staff; meets with staff to identify and resolve problems; ensures coverage of staff for all shifts and assignments; assigns work activities, projects, and programs; monitors work flow; reviews and evaluates service delivery, methods, and procedures. - Trains, motivates, and evaluates assigned personnel; provides or coordinates staff training; works with employees to correct deficiencies; implements discipline and termination procedures. - Responds to public inquiries and complaints and assists with resolutions and alternative recommendations.

-- Attends and participates in professional group, committee, and task force meetings; stays abreast of new trends and innovations in Code Enforcement administration. - Serves as a liaison with private and public organizations and Town, other city, county, and state agencies to address any problems, implement legal regulation changes, or determine the distribution of funds. - Establishes and maintains positive community relations through programs, demonstrations, and public assistance regarding Code Enforcement programs; and answers specific and general questions. - Monitors changes in laws, regulations, and technology that may affect Town or Departmental operations; recommends policy and procedural changes as required. - Prepares, reviews, and presents staff reports, various management and information updates, and complex reports on special projects as assigned. - Participates on and makes presentations to the Town Council and a variety of boards and commissions. - Updates Town website with upcoming events related to Code Enforcement programs. - Maintains and directs the maintenance of working and official Departmental files. - Performs other duties as assigned.
+- Attends and participates in professional group, committee, and task force meetings; stays abreast of new trends and innovations in Wastewater and Street Maintenance.
+Serves as a liaison with private and public organizations and Town, other city, county, and state agencies to address any problems, implement legal regulation changes, or determine the distribution of funds. - Establishes and maintains positive community relations through programs, demonstrations, and public assistance regarding Wastewater, Street Maintenance and Household Hazardous Waste programs; and answers specific and general questions. - Monitors changes in laws, regulations, and technology that may affect Town or Departmental operations; recommends policy and procedural changes as required. - Prepares, reviews, and presents staff reports, various management and information updates, and complex reports on special projects as assigned. - Participates on and makes presentations to the Town Council and a variety of boards and commissions. - Maintains and directs the maintenance of working and official Departmental files. - Performs other duties as assigned.